getreu/tp-note/docs/source/tpnote--manpage.md

 * '`{{ clipboard | linktitle }}`' is the title of the first Markdown or reStruncturedText formatted link in the clipboard.

-* '`{{ username | json_encode }}`' is the username Json encoded.
-All YAML
+* '`{{ username | json_encode }}`' is the username JSON encoded.
+As all YAML
-  front-matter must be Json encoded, so the filter code should be the last thing in the front-matter block.
+  front-matter is JSON encoded, this filter code must be appended to any template variable placed in the front-matter block.

 * '`{{ fm_subtitle | sanit }}`' is the note's subtitle as defined in its
   front-matter, sanitized in a file system friendly form.
 Special characters are